 The Attorneys at Friend, Levinson & Turner Law apply a disciplined approach to gain a comprehensive perspective of the facts, issues, and injuries experienced by victims of work related injuries.
 Our knowledge, experience, insight, and advice are invaluable.
 We make the legal process as stress-free as possible.
 We focus on recovering the compensation you deserve, while you focus upon recovery.

-If you or a loved one is injured at work, please call my office at 312-346-8465 or email us below.
+If you or a loved one is injured at work, please call my office at 312-346-8465 or complete the form below.